kalavattam/2023_Greenlaw-et-al/results/2022-1101/work-Trinity.md

 - `(   ) #STUDYFIRST` Until I hear back from Brian Haas, or if I don't hear back, go ahead and move forward with altered `STAR` parameters (so that we don't have flags in high hundreds and, instead, get readouts more similar to what we see with the `Bowtie 2` test run #2 on 2022-1109)
     + `(   ) #STUDYFIRST` After that's done, compare the kinds of alignments we're getting between the two aligners and then pick one for subsequent use
 - `(   ) #STUDYFIRST` After the alignment process is determined, implemented, and completed, move on to writing up code for filtering by chromosomes (build on/expand what you were working on before): Ultimately, we'll start by working with VII of S. cerevisiae
-- `(   ) #TOMORROW` Continue reading and note-taking based on the messages with Brian Haas; this includes...
+- `(   ) #SOMETIME` Continue reading and note-taking based on the messages with Brian Haas; this includes...
     + Haas et al. (Wortman), Approaches to Fungal Genome Annotation, Mycology 2011-09, particularly the portions that pertain to
         * "Gene structure annotation using transcriptome sequences (2.1.1)"
         * Figure 2